microsoft/busiotools/sensors/tracing/README.md

 3. The script will toggle your screen between bright and dim.
 Observe and make sure that the reaction time is quick.

 ### Known limitations
 1. The reactivity testing script assumes that the device supports 101 levels of backlight.
 The script may fail if you do not.
-It is recommended that you support all 101 backlight for the best brightness experience.
+It is recommended that you support all 101 backlight levels (0 to 100 inclusive) for the best brightness experience.